 Previous examination of the raw data has shown that the length composition is often different between the northern and southern Campbell Island Rise (Hanchet 1998).
 Therefore, the analysis was carried out by dividing the area into two strata (at 52° 30' S) for each year.
-The commercial catch at Campbell Island Rise in 2020 was bi-modal, with one mode centred at about 35 cm comprising the 2015 year class (5-year-old fish), with a broad shoulder of larger older fish (Figures 12 and 13).
+The commercial catch at Campbell Island in 2022 was dominated by the 2015 year class (7 year old fish), with the next most significant contributions from 5 and 6 year old fish (Figures 15 and 16).

-Figure 12: Commercial catch proportions-at-age for the Campbell Island Rise stock, 1979-2020.
+Figure 15: Commercial catch proportions-at-age for the Campbell Island Rise stock, 1979-2022.
 Year classes can be tracked on the diagonal, with recent dominant year classes highlighted in red solid lines.
 Earlier dominant year classes highlighted with dashed red lines.

 The time series of numbers-at-age (and CVs) from 1979 to 1989 are given by Hanchet et al. (2003).
-As described in earlier reports (e.g., Hanchet 1991, Hanchet & Ingerson 1995), the data for the early years (1979-1985) came from single vessels fishing during the spawning season and are probably less reliable than the more recent data, which were from multiple vessels.
-This tends to be reflected in the mean weighted CV, which ranged from 0.2 to 0.5 in the early years but 0.1-0.2 in more recent years (Hanchet et al. 2003).
+As described in earlier reports (e.g., Hanchet 1991, Hanchet & Ingerson 1995) the data for the early years (1979-1985) came from single vessels fishing during the spawning season and are probably less reliable than the more recent data, which have all been from multiple vessels.
+This tends to be reflected in the mean weighted CV, which ranged from 0.2 to 0.5 in the early years but from 0.1 to 0.2 in more recent years (Hanchet et al. 2003).

-Figure 13: Commercial catch proportions-at-length (left) and -at-age (right) for the Campbell Island Rise stock by sex, 1979-1999.
+Figure 16: Commercial catch proportions at length (left) and age (right) for the Campbell Island Rise stock by sex, 1979-2000.
 Proportions sum to one across males and females in each year.
+(Continued next page)

-Figure 13 cont.: Commercial catch proportions-at-length (left) and -at-age (right) for the Campbell Island Rise stock by sex, 2000-2020.
+Figure 16 continued: Commercial catch proportions at length (left) and age (right) for the Campbell Island Rise stock by sex, 2001-2022.
 Proportions sum to one across males and females in each year.